thecafapp/.github/profile/README.md

 #### For administrators
 Advanced statistical dashboards and access to raw meal and rating data allows administrators to make informed decisions regarding their campus’ food service experience.

+#### Interested in having the app at your school?
+Send an email to thecafapp@micahlindley.com to inquire about purchasing The Caf App for your school.